pmoorey/articles/stackdriver-tracing.md

 The following items are required to implement the solution:
 - Google Cloud project, with service account (Cloud Trace Agent IAM role assigned)
 - Python libaries for OpenCensus, including exporter for StackDriver
-- Source code (the process to enable tracing for)
+- Source code (the process we'll enable traces within)

 ### Google Cloud Project and service account
-The Google Cloud project is used to store and visualize trace data sent by the OpenCensus libraries, as well as create metrics and reports.
-You can test this yourself by signing up for a personal Google Cloud account, which includes a free credit.
+The Google Cloud project is used to store and visualize trace data sent by the OpenCensus libraries.
+You can sign up for a personal Google Cloud account, which includes a free credit.
 Create a service account and assign the 'Cloud Trace Agent' Identity and Access Management (IAM) role.
 Create and download a key; this JSON file will be used by OpenCensus to authenticate to the Google Cloud project.
-Refer to https://cloud.google.com/docs/authentication/getting-started for a guide to authenticating to Google Cloud.
+Refer to document <a href="https://cloud.google.com/docs/authentication/getting-started">Getting Started with Authentication</a> for more information about authenticating to Google Cloud.

 ### Python libaries for OpenCensus